top of page

 She saw Mary and Joseph bring baby Jesus for purification.

 a.
-Deborah
+Deborah.

 b.
-Anna
+Judith.

 c.
-Judith
+Anna.

-b.
+c.
 Anna.

 Anna was a widow and a prophetess who lived in the temple all her life.
-She met Jesus as a baby when Mary and Joseph brought young Jesus to the temple.
-Anna recognized Jesus as the Christ right away.

 Luke 2:22-40